-Watergate salad is a type of dessert salad (also served as a side dish) similar to ambrosia.
+This is a type of dessert salad (also served as a side dish) similar to ambrosia.
 It’s usually made out of pistachio pudding mix, whipped topping, canned pineapple, and marshmallow.
-Supposedly, it’s a popular treat to bring to potlucks in Mid-Western and Southern states, but it also made frequent appearances at potlucks that I grew up with in Buffalo.

 Why is it Called Watergate Salad?

 One of the things I find most interesting is the intermingling of culture and cuisine.
-That’s the case with this salad, the origin of which is the stuff urban legends are made of.
+That’s the case with this salad.
+It's the stuff urban legends are made of.
 Like any good mystery, the rumors floating around are what make it intriguing.

 In June 1976, the Denver Post published a recipe for Watergate Salad, supposedly dreamed up by a sous chef at the Watergate Hotel.